jmateusms/moviepoll-bot/README.md

 ### Inline search

 If an OMDB API key is set, users can search for movies by title in the chat.
-The bot will show the first five results of the search.
+The bot will show the first 10 results of the search.